spasquier/symfony-stripe-demo/README.md

 This is a simple Symfony 5 app that test shows how to integrate a website with Stripe payments Gateway.

-It has a simple product listing/detail page, a shopping cart, and a checkout form integrated with Stripe.
+It has a simple product listing page, a shopping cart, and a checkout form integrated with Stripe.

 ## Configuration